eclipxe13/generic-collections/README.md

 The support for cersion 5.5+ is not included since this PHP version will end 2016-06-10 and that is lower than the release of first version of this library.

+Not taking particular efforts to make this library compatible with hhvm, hhvm have Generics support included and also has a collection library.
+I have seen differences on how hack language implement traits (like the ability to use abstracts methods) that are not compatible.
+Also I've seen a problem on hhvm 3.6.6 (the one is using Travis CI)implementation of `SplDoubleLinkedList` that are not present on version 3.12.1.

 ## Documentation and examples

 WIP.
 Be patient please.